Write a function that takes two strings of the same length, s1 and s2,

 Example:

-Write a function that takes a list and two integers, t, i and j changes t elements from
+Write a function that takes a list of integers, t, it returns sum of all integers and deletes all

 >>> a

-Write a function that takes a list of strings and returns a dictionary mapping strings
+Write a function that takes a dictionary whose values are strings, and returns sum of length

 Write a function that takes two dictionaries and counts how many key-value pairs